Living in the Afterglow

 I'm Glad There Is You

-I’ve recently finished a reimagining of the story as a novel.
-Though it shares many of the same characters and incidents, it is greatly expanded in its scope; reaching from 1919 to 2010, encompassing four generations, each telling the same story in their own way; finding and losing love as they make their own families and take their place in the world.
-Through it all runs a thread of music.Some quotes fom Songbook, the novel, along with some of the pictures I’ve collected over the years I’ve been working on this story.
+Though it shares many of the same characters and incidents as the play, the novel is greatly expanded in its scope; reaching from 1919 to 2010, encompassing four generations, each telling the same story in their own way; finding and losing love as they make their own families and take their place in the world.
+Through it all runs a thread of music, the songs that expressed what was hard to put into words.